 There are slight pro-rich inequities in some clinical process quality and patient experience measures but bigger inequities in some forms of preventive care and care involving substantial elements of co-payment and/or non-medical personal care.

-There are substantial pro-rich inequalities in population health care outcomes (for example, avoidable mortality and hospitalisation), but it is not known how far these reflect inadequate care rather than morbidity beyond the control of health and social services.
+There are substantial pro-rich inequalities in population health care outcomes (for example, potentially avoidable mortality and hospitalisation), but it is not known how far these reflect inadequate care rather than morbidity beyond the control of health and social services.

 To address inequalities in health care, policymakers need better information about how local inequalities change over time in response to local policy changes, together with longitudinal analysis of health care inequalities over the life course.